doj0985/databricks-aibi-external-embedding/README.md

 ## Next Steps

-1. Set up your `.env` file with Databricks credentials
-2. Run backend and frontend
-3. Login as Alice or Bob
-4. Examine the code to understand the flow
+1. Examine the code to understand the flow
-5. Customize for your use case
+2. Customize for your use case
-6. Check the [Databricks AI/BI External Embedding](https://docs.databricks.com/aws/en/dashboards/embedding/external-embed#gsc.tab=0) and [Databricks SDK](https://www.npmjs.com/package/@databricks/aibi-client) documentation for more details.
+3. Check the [Databricks AI/BI External Embedding](https://docs.databricks.com/aws/en/dashboards/embedding/external-embed#gsc.tab=0) and [Databricks SDK](https://www.npmjs.com/package/@databricks/aibi-client) documentation for more details.